Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 For any two contiguous segments in a single line.
 Each action of placing the first segment (segment 1) must be considered with each action of placing the second segment (segment 2).
 An `me_requirement` is needed if:

-1. The two segments do not overlap.
+* The two segments do not overlap and...
-2. Segment 2's placement is earlier than the right end of segement 1 + two spaces.
+* Segment 2's placement is earlier than the right end of segement 1 + two spaces.

 </details>